 RIM, or reaction injection molding, was developed in the late 1960’s.
 Over time, technology has evolved along with the RIM manufacturing process itself, allowing Osborne Industries to tap into the numerous and unique benefits and capabilities of RIM for a wide variety of products.
 RIM produces thermosetting plastic resin parts by forcing low-viscosity liquid polymers into a design mold.
 The liquid material conforms to the mold’s shape, and after a chemical reaction, generates the end part.
 RIM is a very economical process for low-production volumes and large parts.
 It also provides manufacturers and designers with more creative opportunities and projects, as it can easily mold thin and thick walls in the same part.
-Below we examine the multi-stage RIM process.
+Below we examine the multi-stage RIM manufacturing process.

 To begin the RIM process, two or more types of liquid resins (typically polyol and isocyanate) are poured into separate holding tanks.
 The holding tanks are equipped with temperature and feed-control mechanisms.
 It is here where the plastics are conditioned to the correct temperatures, pressures, and gravities.
 Once properly conditioned, the plastics are ready to be injected into the mold.